vamsip26/web-intern-coding-challenge/readme.md

 		- Should the first pizzeria listed be the pizzeria closest to their current location?

     - **Design:**
 		- I designed Pizzeria with mobility in mind.
 I used Flexbox/CSS styling to allow the site to scale down well to mobile phone resolutions.
 I wanted to make the UI as simple as possible to navigate, which is why I designed one input textarea and one button.
 The idea is to have all the nitty gritty work happen in the background and make sure the user is not overwhelmed.
-Once the list of pizzeria's is displayed then allow the user to select one and choose additional options.
+Once the list of pizzeria's is displayed then allow the user to select one, and then choose options like 'order' or 'route'.
 The Athena's Pizza background image added a nice touch since the tilt shift draws users into the content on the page.
 Plus the blur emphasizes the 'Pizzeria' title.
 I also think this image reflects what someone might visualize when they picture a delicious pizza on the dinner table.
 			- With additional time to work on the design I would definitely look for a higher resolution background image with similar appeal.
-I would also like to gather additional "hands on" user feedback, and test the design on more smart phones and screen resolutions.
+I would also like to gather additional "hands on" user feedback, and test the design on more smart phones, browsers and different screen resolutions.

     - **Functionality:**
 		- I decided to use jQuery for the similar CSS syntax, and API data simplicity.
 Since jQuery also makes working with JSON data so easy this improved my productivity.
 JQuery will make this site easier to change if needed in the future, and also easy to understand for new web developers.
 I used Flexbox for flow and arranging my design.
 Flexbox offers greater design control with less code and I find it very intuitive.